-This first of three classes in intermediate accounting is an extension of topics covered in Accounting & Financial Reporting I and II, with further emphasis on the study and application of generally accepted accounting principles.
+application of generally accepted accounting principles.
 The student will encounter an in-depth study of accounting concepts and will accurately prepare complex balance sheets, income statements, and retained earnings statements including required financial disclosures.
-Discussions include accounting ethical practices, fair earnings management, the Sarbanes Oxley act, and international accounting standards.
+Discussions include accounting ethical practices, fair earnings management, the Sarbanes Oxley Act, and international accounting standards.
 A review of the accounting cycle will cover monthly transaction entries and complex adjusting, correcting, reversing, and closing entries.
 Also includes an in-depth analysis of cash, receivables, inventory valuation, and time value of money.
-Integrated within this class is exposure to sample CPA exam questions and the use of EDGAR or similar databases for conducting accounting research.
+Integrated within this class is exposure to sample CPA exam questions and the use of EDGAR or similar databases for in Accounting & Financial Reporting I and II, with further emphasis on the study and conducting accounting research.
 Prerequisite: ACCT123.